postgrespro/pg_probackup/doc/pg_arman.md

 	* ERROR : backup is unavailable because some errors occur during backup.
 	* CORRUPT : backup is unavailable because it is broken.

-When a date is specified, more details about a backup is retrieved:
+When a ID is specified, more details about a backup is retrieved:

 ```
-$ pg_arman show '2011-11-27 19:15:45'
+$ pg_arman show OFX1LH
 # configuration
 BACKUP_MODE=FULL
 # result